 As an institution for university level education, we train teachers to work in higher secondary education.

-The teacher training course can be partially integrated into the Master’s specialization in Religion and Education.
+The teacher training course can be partially integrated into the Master’s program.

 …a position in a Church or Christian organization

 While many free churches (Evangelical/Pentecostal) do not require a specific training for their pastors or church workers, they greatly appreciate our alumni (Bachelor and/or Master).
-The specialization Church and Pastoral Ministries is particularly suited for ministry in a local church.
-Churches and denominations that offer their own affiliated training programs usually allow an easy transfer from our Bachelor and Master students, particularly if they having completed the Bible and Theology track.
+The major Religion, Church and Society is particularly suited for ministry in a local church.
+Churches and denominations that offer their own affiliated training programs usually allow an easy transfer of our Bachelor and Master students, particularly if they have completed the major Formative Sources.

 For more information about transitions to specific churches or church training programs, please contact the academic secretariat.

 ETF Leuven is an international and interdenominational institution, where lecturers and students enrich one another with their very different backgrounds.
 Our programs pay much attention to diversity and dialogue.
 Many of our teachers themselves have experience of living and working in other European, African, American and/or Asian cultures, often as missionaries.

 A good many graduates of ETF Leuven live and work abroad.
 Usually they are sent out by churches or missionary organizations and often they have already followed a professional education elsewhere.
 Several courses in our Bachelor’s and Master’s programs and the one-year, mission-oriented theology program in particular, have courses with a specific focus on mission and missiology.